Contact Us

 Here’s how to tell if you have generative or discriminative AI.
 It is Gen AI when the output is content – like text, audio, image, video, or any combination of those.
 It’s not generative if the output is mathematical: a probability, a number, or a classification (apples or bananas?).

 Learn more about generative AI in our guide.
-Find out how world’s best educators use AI in real life
+Find out how the world's best educators use AI in real life.

 Generative AI in education